lucsb4/phaedrus-vs-theme/README.md

 # Phaedrus Theme

 ## 📃 The Theme is designed to:
-- Give semantic syntax coloring while;
+- Give semantic syntax coloring while:
-- Being faithful to the VS Code defaults;
+- Being faithful to the VS Code defaults
 - Be simple
 - Be cool

 ## 🦜 This theme mimics:

-- Dracula;
+- Dracula
-- Noctis;
+- Noctis
-- Default+ Tweaked;
+- Default+ Tweaked
-- VS Code defaults;
+- VS Code defaults
-- with some tweaks here and there;
+- with some tweaks here and there

 ## 🌅 Screenshots